The SIMMCO Construction Process

 - Early Starts – Our crews begin work as early as 7 am.

 - Satellite – During the construction of the roof, we’re going to have to detach and reset your satellite if you have one.
 The roofing crews will do their best to put it back exactly how you had it, but sometimes the signal doesn’t come back and the satellite company has to come out and fix it.
 It that does happen, go ahead and call the satellite company and schedule for them to adjust the dish.
-If they need to upgrade your equipment please call us afterwards to check their install to ensure it did not damage your new roof.
+If they need to upgrade your equipment please call us afterward to check their install to ensure it did not damage your new roof.

 - Move Cars – Be sure to park on the street the night before so you don’t get trapped in the garage during construction.